withinJoel/Elsa/Documentation/Syntax.md

 * `explode:` - To convert a sentence into seperate words in an array (The delimiter is ' ') example: `explode:Hi I am Joel Jolly.`
 * `remove:specialcharacters:` - To remove special characters from the user input. example `remove:specialcharacters:H!
 How are you?`i
 * `remove:space:` - To remove spaces from the input. example `remove:space:Hi I love Hello World program`
+* `remove:punctuation:` - To remove punctuation from the input. example: `remove:punctuation:hello! welcome to Elsa!`
 * `remove:singlequotes:` - To remove single quotes. example `remove:singlequotes:'hello'`
 * `remove:doublequotes:` - To remove double quotes. example `remove:doublequotes:"hello"`
 * `convert:tolowercase:` - To convert to lowercase. example `convert:tolowercase:Hola`